Early Years Foundation Stage Policy

 - Assigning a key person for each EYFS child

-- Implementing a communication book, so that the parents, Club and the primary EYFS provider can easily exchange information
+- Implementing an open communication policy, so that the parents, Club and the primary EYFS provider can easily exchange information

 - Agreeing information sharing policies with the primary EYFS provider and gaining parental consent for this where necessary